nano-o/ivy-proofs/fba-paxos/README.md

 ```bash
 make clean && make
 ```
-This will build all of the executables described [Build individual executables].
+This will build all of the executables described [Build individual executables](#Build-individual-executables).

 ### Build individual executables